What We Believe

 "I believe men deserve the right to vote and certain privileges that are traditionally withheld until signing up for the U.S. Selective Services."

 "I believe that Mass Incarceration is a Men's Issue.
 That The War on Drugs is a War on Men.
 That Prison Labor Camps are legalized slavery.
-That Men are the Primary Victims of War, and Women, its Primary BENEFICIARIES.
+That Men are the Primary Victims of War.

 I believe that court-ordered Alimony and Child Support are Violations of Bodily Autonomy.
 That Genital Cutting is Violence and Child Abuse, and a uniquely Male Issue in the First World.

-I believe that Men still do not have a right to vote, but rather a ghastly obligation to serve and die for a state that OBJECTIFIES and hates them."
+I believe that Men still do not have a right to vote, but rather a ghastly obligation to serve and die for the state that OBJECTIFIES and utilitizes them."

 "I believe that Patriarchy Theory is only half the story."